aquestry/voasis.de/docs/nebula.md

 For example if an admin changes the group of a player that is on another proxy their nametag will update if you are using NebulaAPI on the backend.
 And even if you are not using it, the other proxy will still get the changes.

+## Group-System

+In the perms.conf you can configure groups, each group has a name, a level, a prefix, a list of member uuids and a permission list.
+It supports getting permissons from another group with 'group.<group_name>'.
+If a player joins he will get the default group you defined in the config.

 ## Parties

 A player can invite another player to a party then if the leader of the party join a queue and the queue size matches the party size both players will be added to the queue.